JohannesFleischer/domain_finder/README.md

 # domain_finder

 ## DISCLAIMER:
-This script is for teaching purposes only.
+This script is for educational purposes only.
 Execution is most likely against the terms of use of whois and is therefore highly discouraged by the authors.
 No liability is assumed.